Skip to main content

 5. match-on section is very important as it allows to quickly filter events

-6. every match in matches must be in the form $OPERAND: FIELD_PATH OPERATOR 'VALUE'
+6. every match in matches must be in the form $VAR_NAME: FIELD_PATH OPERATOR 'VALUE'

 • FIELD_PATHfield's absolute path starting with ., separated by .